BollinsureBusinessGroup Health Insurance

 Health Maintenance Organization

 Requires employees to select a primary care physician (PCP) who coordinates care.
-Referrals needed to see specialists.
+Referrals needed for specialists.
 Lowest premiums and out-of-pocket costs.

 Lowest monthly premiums of any plan type